-- Under the Cannabis Regulation and Tax Act, an astonishing 710,000 cannabis cases could be impacted, qualifying individuals to have them removed from criminal histories.
+- Under the Cannabis Regulation and Tax Act, an astonishing 770,000 cannabis records could be impacted, qualifying individuals to have them removed from criminal histories.

-- The measure makes the offenses made legal for adults and automatically removes them from the criminal histories of those who were convicted of them.
-These apply to cases involving possession of up to 30 grams of cannabis, except where they involve violent offenses.
+- The measure takes the former offenses made legal for adults and automatically removes them from the criminal histories of those who were convicted of them.
+These apply to cases involving possession of up to 30 grams of cannabis, except where they also involve violent offenses.